ocd

 “Oh my god, that was awful.
 I am so weird for having this thought!
 What does it mean?
 Does it mean that I actually WANT to push this stranger into the train?
 Oh my god, if I want to push a stranger into an oncoming train then I must have a deep, dark, murderous side to me.
 Maybe I won’t be able to control myself and I’ll actually act on this thought!”

-She then might engage in some “mental argument” with herself which is another form of rumination;
+She then might engage in some “mental argument” with herself which is another form of rumination.
+Psychologists Sally Winston and Martin Seif describe this as a conversation between different “voices of the mind,” such as the false comfort voice and the worried voice:

 False comfort voice: “Come on, I’m sure you don’t want to actually do that.
 You’re a nice person!
 You’ve never hurt anyone before in your life”.